Quantalabs/Quantalabs/README.md

 and more...

-- 🔭 I’m currently working on **publishing a new version of [epispot](https://github.com/epispot/epispot), a tool for modelling infectious diseases.**
+- 🔭 I’m currently working on **publishing the first version of [EpiJS](https://github.com/Quantalabs/EpiJS), a tool for modelling infectious diseases.**
 - 📜 View my blog **at https://qlabs.netlify.app**, or on [DEV](https://dev.to/Quantalabs) if you prefer

 ## Latest blog posts